manavgurnani21/BRIDGE/readme.md

   Force CPU mode even if CUDA is available.
 - `--device_num 0`
   Index of the CUDA device (equivalent to `torch.cuda.set_device(0)`).
+- `--seed 42`
+  Random seed for reproducibility.
+For all RBP datasets reported in the manuscript, a fixed seed of `42` was used.
 - `--early_stopping 20`
   Patience for early stopping (stop if validation metric does not improve for 20 epochs).
 - `--Transformer_path ./RBPformer`